 In dialects where English Diphthong Raising has developed within the era of sound recording, it has been observed to originate in the offglide, and only later spread to the nucleus (Moreton and Thomas 2007; Cardoso 2015, Chapter 10; Fruehwald 2016).
-Raising is more common in diphthongs with greater nucleus-offglide antagonism: More dialects have phonological Raising in /ai/ than in /au/; more have it in /au/ than in /oi/, /ei/ or /ou/; and none have it in /i/, /u/, or the lax monophthongs (to my present knowledge).1 The historical precedence of the offglide, the association between Raising and nucleus-offglide antagonism, and the resemblance of the pre-voiceless and pre-voiced variants to the offglide and nucleus, appear to be linked to two phonetic effects found also in dialects without phonological English Diphthong Raising.
+Raising is more common in diphthongs with greater nucleus-offglide antagonism: More dialects have phonological Raising in /ai/ than in /au/; more have it in /au/ than in /oi/, /ei/ or /ou/; and none have it in /i/, /u/, or the lax monophthongs (to my present knowledge).
+The historical precedence of the offglide, the association between Raising and nucleus-offglide antagonism, and the resemblance of the pre-voiceless and pre-voiced variants to the offglide and nucleus, appear to be linked to two phonetic effects found also in dialects without phonological English Diphthong Raising.

-The first phonetic effect is pre-voiceless peripheralization, in which the vocalic event immediately preceding a voiceless consonant is displaced towards the margins of the acoustic vowel space (illustrated in Figure 1).2 For monophthongs, this takes the form of exaggerated opening, causing
+The first phonetic effect is pre-voiceless peripheralization, in which the vocalic event immediately preceding a voiceless consonant is displaced towards the margins of the acoustic vowel space (illustrated in Figure 1).
+For monophthongs, this takes the form of exaggerated opening, causing

-1Raising of /ai au ɔi/ is reported in Winnipeg (Hagiwara, 2006), and Raising of /ai au ei ou/ is reported in Cape Flats English of Cape Town, South Africa (Finn, 2008, 207-209).
+&lt;sup>1Raising of /ai au $\sigma$ / is reported in Winnipeg (Hagiwara, 2006), and Raising of /ai au $\sigma$ / is reported in Cape Flats English of Cape Town, South Africa (Finn, 2008, 207-209).

-2Candidate words were chosen to form minimal or near-minimal sets, e.g., cloud-clout, such that each vowel was represented by multiple such sets.
+&lt;sup>2Candidate words were chosen to form minimal or near-minimal sets, e.g., cloud-clout, such that each vowel was represented by multiple such sets.
 All words ended in /t/ or /d/, except that /s/ and /z/ were used instead with /ɔi/ due to lack of suitable stop-final words.
 The speaker always released final /t/.
-Audio files recorded by this speaker ("Dvortygirl") were located via the crowdsourced online dictionary Wiktionary (en.wiktionary.org), downloaded in the well-known phenomenon of pre-voiceless lowering (Wolf 1978; Revoile et al. 1982; Summers 1987; Crowther and Mann 1992; Nittrouer et al. 2005; Tauberer 2010, Chapter 5; Choi et al. 2016).
-For upgliding diphthongs, what is exaggerated is the closing of the offglide, so that it becomes higher before voiceless consonants not just in /aɪ/, but in /au/, /oɪ/, and /eɪ/ as well (Moreton 2004, Exp.
-1; Hagiwara 2006; Tauberer 2010, Chapter 5).3 (Offglide peripheralization of /au/ does not appear in the sample from the speaker in Figure 1.)
-Peripheralization affects F_2 as well, making front-gliding offglides fronter and back-gliding ones backer.
-These correlates of coda voicing are also cues to it: Raising offglide F_1 , or lowering offglide F_2 , increases the rate at which participants judge a coda to be voiced (Moreton, 2004, Expp.
+Audio files recorded by this speaker ("Dvortygirl") were located via the crowdsourced online dictionary Wiktionary (en.wiktionary.org), downloaded in Ogg Vorbis format from Wikimedia Commons and converted to .wav format using the Audacity software (Audacity Team, 2018).
+This procedure yielded 149 words.
+Each was inspected visually in Praat (Praat.6.1.15), where an interval the well-known phenomenon of pre-voiceless lowering (Wolf 1978; Revoile et al. 1982; Summers 1987; Crowther and Mann 1992; Nittrouer et al. 2005; Tauberer 2010, Chapter 5; Choi et al. 2016).
+For upgliding diphthongs, what is exaggerated is the closing of the offglide, so that it becomes higher before voiceless consonants not just in /aɪ/, but in /au/, /ɔɪ/, and /eɪ/ as well (Moreton 2004, Exp.
+1; Hagiwara 2006; Tauberer 2010, Chapter 5).
+(Offglide peripheralization of /au/ does not appear in the sample from the speaker in Figure 1.)
+Peripheralization affects $F_2$ as well, making front-gliding offglides fronter and back-gliding ones backer.
+These correlates of coda voicing are also cues to it: Raising $F_1$ , or lowering $F_2$ , increases the rate at which participants judge a coda to be voiced (Moreton, 2004, Expp.
 2, 3).